NBizzell/time-lapse-crystals/Lesson-2/README.md

-# Lesson 2 - Timelapse Photography
+# Lesson 2 - Time-lapse Photography

-In this Lesson students learn how to setup the Raspberry Pi and Pi Camera to take timelapse pictures using python and/or the command line.
+In this Lesson students learn how to setup the Raspberry Pi and Pi Camera to take time-lapse pictures using python and/or the command line.

 ## Learning objectives

 - Revise how the Raspberry Pi and Pi Camera are setup
-- Know how to take timelapse pictures with the Pi Camera using python
+- Know how to take time-lapse pictures with the Pi Camera using python
-- Know how to take timelapse pictures with the Pi Camera using the command line
+- Know how to take time-lapse pictures with the Pi Camera using the command line

 ## Learning outcomes

 ### All Students are able to:
-- Set up the Raspberry Pi and Pi Camera and take a series of timelapse photographs
+- Set up the Raspberry Pi and Pi Camera and take a series of time-lapse photographs

 ### Most Students are able to:
-- Take timelapse photograhs using the command line
+- Take time-lapse photographs using the command line
-- Understand how to change the variable when using the command line for timelapse photography
+- Understand how to change the variable when using the command line for time-lapse photography

 ### Some Students are able to:
-- Take timelapse photographs using python
+- Take time-lapse photographs using python
-- Understand how to alter the python script to change the way the timelapse phtographs are taken.
+- Understand how to alter the python script to change the way the time-lapse photographs are taken.

 ## Lesson summary